-ERP System (Workday): The City of Baltimore continued the implementation of cloud a based system that supports multiple functions used by different business units.
+ERP System (Workday): The City's implementation of cloud a based system that supports multiple functions used by different business units started in fiscal year 2020 and is ongoing at a good pace.
 ERS is involved in the project to incorporate the different integrations between our custodian bank (BNY Mellon), Benefit Administration System as well as in-house processes with the City's Finance (including payroll) and Human Capital Management departments.

-Document Management System: The Retirement System's document management system enhancement continued during the year.
-The new system is web-based, provides off-site back up, easier disaster recovery system and user-friendly interface.
-The document management system was extended to all the departments of the agency and is expected to substantially reduce storage space, provide easier retrieval of document and "peace of mind" for all stakeholders.
+Document Management System: The Retirement System's document management system enhancement also continued during the year and on track for renewal of contract during fiscal year 2023.
+The new system is web-based, provides off-site back-up, an easier disaster recovery system and user-friendly interface.
+The document management system was extended to all the departments of the agency and is expected to substantially reduce storage space, provide easier retrieval of documents and "peace of mind" for all stakeholders.